Pasindu-Jayasundara/NewTech-Shop/README.md

 # NewTech Shop

 NewTech Shop is an innovative e-commerce platform designed to provide a seamless shopping experience.
-Our goal is to offer a user-friendly interface, a secure payment gateway, and a wide range of products to meet the diverse needs of our customers with 24/7 customer support.
+Our goal is to offer a user-friendly interface, a secure payment gateway, and a wide range of products.

 Key features of NewTech Shop include: